You're Allowed To Kill your Darlings (Sometimes)

 It can seem like giving up or failing.
 Freedom (a word which my proofreader always flags because it's too vague) comes when we are willing to walk away from anything.
 When we cultivate what the Stoics called 'an inner citadel' and what I call a rich internal life.
 People get caught up in the misbelief that external things can be part of that inner world- careers, relationships, hobbies, addictions, possessions.
 And yet they are not.

 An interesting part of minimalism is that the more you give up, the more you realize you can also give up without suffering.

 I started with throwing a few bags of stuff and felt fine.
 So I got rid of more.
 And more.
 And more.
 Now I keep what I can carry and plan on reducing further because I'm a weakling and my bags get heavy.
 I got rid of people who made me unhappy.
 Television.
 Social media.
 Negative emotions like anger, regret, and boredom.
 I'm working on getting rid of my fears.
 My assumptions.
 My false image of myself.
 I'm working on becoming completely untethered- a lifelong project.
 There is always more which can go.

 My life is not perfect but I am doing a whole lot more living now that I am willing to walk away from anything.
-I still get sad (very sad), I still fall into negative behaviors, I still fight the depression which ruined my life for years.
+I still get sad (very sad), I still fall into negative behaviors.
 The difference is that I look those things in the eye, telling myself I will soon leave them behind.